-Lightsource bp sources solar panels, transformers, inverters, trackers and other related materials and services either directly from manufacturers, or indirectly through our engineering, procurement, and construction (EPC) partners or co-development partners.
+Lightsource bp sources solar panels, transformers, inverters, trackers, energy storage systems and other related materials and services either directly from manufacturers, or indirectly through our engineering, procurement, and construction (EPC) and operations and maintenance (O&M) partners.

 Our governance

 Our commitment to upholding human rights and eliminating modern slavery is led by our Executive Management Team and governed by the Audit Committee and Board.
 A member of the Executive oversees a sustainable supply chain working group, whose members include senior representatives from both operational and corporate functions.
 The Audit Committee governs modern slavery risk through its oversight of compliance and counterparty risks within our Enterprise Risk Management Framework.